 Edible Mushrooms (Book)

 Edible Mushrooms: a forager’s guide to the fungi of Britain, Ireland and Europe covers about 450 edible and toxic fungi recorded as present in the British Isles and the temperate zones of Europe.
 Detailed information and high quality photographs are provided on well over 300 of the most important edible, toxic and very common species, plus a few that are of interest for other reasons.
 The most comprehensive competing books currently in print cover fewer than 100 species.
-The book is published by Green Books and is available from regular book retailers.
+The book is published by Bloomsbury and is available from regular book retailers.

-Signed copies (with personalised messages if requested) are available directly from me for £27.99 (RRP), free P&P. Postage is second class, and price only applies to the UK.
+Signed copies (with personalised messages if requested) are available directly from me for £24.99 (RRP), free P&P. Postage is second class, and price only applies to the UK.
 If you want me to send a copy internationally then please email me for a postage quote.

-Signed copy of paperback £27.99 (incl P&P)
+Signed copy of paperback £24.99 (incl P&P)

 British fungi foraging: from mycophobia to mycomania